Dramwig/FlowLine/docs/readme_en.md

 * `cmd`: Reserved field (can be empty or specify main command like `train_main`).
 Can be used with custom `func` logic.
 * Other fields can be freely defined and will be passed to the command constructor.

-> Note: If reserved fields are missing, **the system will auto-complete them during Excel loading** to ensure valid structure.
+> Note: If reserved fields are missing, **the system will auto-complete them during loading** to ensure valid structure.

 The flexible task sheet structure supports everything from parameter tuning to complex grid search automation.